tale-toul/ACMPolicies/README.md

 Follow the policy while it is being applied.
 See [Local Storage Operator](#local-storage-operator) for more details.
 This policy sets all masters as schedulable so that application pods can run in the control plane.

+### Install Loki

+This policy installs the Loki operator that will be used as a log storage for Openshift Logging

 ### Enabling or Disabling all the policies

 To patch all the policies in a namespace run the following commands.